Nick689/CustomPOS/Readme.md

 ## Description
 CustomPOS is a retail Point of Sale system programmed with macros and SQL requests so that you can customize it with only basic programming skill.

-The use of spreadsheet has greatly accelerated CustomPOS's programming.
-Why reinventing the wheel ?
-However the POS interface is a great success of efficiency with only one interface page, there is no sub-page, only one popup validation will run invoice recording
+The use of spreadsheet has greatly accelerated the programming.
+However, CustomPOS is not a simple spreadsheet file, it's performance and reliability rely on the database engine running behind.

-CustomPOS is not a simple spreadsheet file, the engine running at the heart of the system is a database server.
-And you only need a database dump to save all your datas.
+CustomPOS GUI has been desiged to be highly efficient with only one page POS without sub-page, only one popup validation will run invoice recording.

 CustomPOS main concepts are:
 - You can easily customize this program (you need to know basics about programing, networking and SQL)